-- Add 1/2 teaspoon of milk (5 ml) at a time until the icing has thinned out and reached an outline consistency.
-To test the icing, lift the whisk or spoon from the mixing bowl, you should still see the ribbons of icing that fall back into the bowl for 3-4 seconds.
-If needed, add more milk to thin out the icing or add more powdered sugar to make it thicker.
+- Mix in 1 additional teaspoon of milk at a time until the icing has thinned out and reached an outline consistency.
+To test the icing, lift the whisk or spoon from the mixing bowl; you should see ribbons of icing that fall back into the bowl for 3 to 4 seconds.
+If needed, add more milk to thin out the icing or more powdered sugar to make it thicker.

-- Add the gel food coloring and mix until fully combined.
-Remove 1/3 of the mixture for the outline icing and set aside.
+- Mix in the food coloring (if using) until fully combined.
+Remove ⅓ of the mixture for the outline icing and set aside.

-- To make the flood icing: Add ½ to 1 teaspoon of milk (5 ml) at a time to the remaining 2/3 of the mixture until the icing reaches a filling consistency.
+- To make the flood icing: Add ½ to 1 teaspoon of milk at a time to the remaining two-thirds of the mixture until the icing reaches a flood consistency.
 When you lift your whisk or spoon from the bowl, the icing should quickly melt back into the bowl of icing.

-- Place the cookies in a single layer in an airtight container and allow the icing to harden fully for about 20 to 24 hours before stacking the cookies.
+- Place the cookies in a single layer in an airtight container, and allow the icing to harden fully for about 20 to 24 hours before stacking the cookies.